 Some kids go to specific colleges just because they accept the most transfer colleges, which helps them graduate from college a lot earlier.
-For example, one friend Kara knew got his Bachelor’s degree at the age of 19, a year after he graduated high school, because he specifically went to a college that accepted the most transfer credits.
+For example, one friend John got his Bachelor’s degree at the age of 19, a year after he graduated high school, because he specifically went to a college that accepted the most transfer credits.

 A few colleges that accept higher transfer credits than others are namely: